Why modern dating is terrible

 Individualism

-As I will elaborate below, humans are greedy, selfish, and lazy by nature.
-Coming from a traditional Asian culture, these are the very things we were taught to avoid in order to build harmonious families, communities, and societies.
+As I will elaborate below, humans are greedy, selfish, and lazy by nature as it is our survival instinct.
+Coming from a traditional Asian culture, these are the very things we were taught to avoid to build harmonious families, communities, and societies.
 I believe self-centeredness and the erosion of traditional, moral values are causing many of our societal problems now in the West.
 I believe it is also the root cause of most of our dating and family problems today.

 While I don’t wish for the other extreme (i.e. ultra-conservative, religious society with well-defined gender roles like how it was in the past), I believe there needs to be a good balance between traditional, moralistic values (e.g. hard work, family, harmony, gender roles) vs. modern, individualistic values for a healthy, functioning society.